-2. Talk with and listen to your child.
-Engage your child in conversation about what is going on.
+2. TALK WITH AND LISTEN TO YOUR CHILD.
+Engage your child in conversation about what is going on in a calm manner.
 Refrain from freaking out.
 Take the time to learn exactly what happened, and the nuanced context in which it occurred.
 Also, don’t minimize the situation or make excuses for the aggressor.

-3. Collect evidence.
-Print out or make screenshots of conversations, messages, pictures and any other items which can serve as clear proof that your child is being cyberbullied.
+3. COLLECT EVIDENCE.
+Print out or make screenshots or recordings of conversations, messages, pictures, videos, and any other items which can serve as clear proof that your child is being cyberbullied.
 Keep a record of any and all incidents to assist in the investigative process.
 Also, keep notes on relevant details like location, frequency, severity of harm, third-party involvement or witnesses, and the backstory.

-4. Work with the school.
+4. WORK WITH THE SCHOOL.
 All schools in the U.S. have a bullying policy, and most cover cyberbullying.
 Seek the help of administrators if the target and aggressor go to the same school.
-Your child has the right to feel safe in their learning environment, and schools are responsible to ensure this through an investigation and response.
+Your child has the right to feel safe at school, and educators are responsible to ensure this through an investigation and appropriate response.

-5. Refrain from contacting the parents of the bully.
+5. REFRAIN FROM CONTACTING THE PARENTS OF THE ONE DOING THE BULLYING.
 Some parents confronted with accusations that their child is engaging in cyberbullying may become defensive and therefore may not be receptive to your thoughts.
 Be judicious in your approach to avoid additional drama and possible retaliation.

-6. Contact the content provider.
-Cyberbullying violates the Terms of Service of all legitimate service providers (website, app, Internet or cell company).
+6. CONTACT THE CONTENT PROVIDER.
+Cyberbullying violates the Terms of Service of all legitimate service providers (websites, apps, gaming networks, Internet or cell phone companies).
 Regardless of whether your child can identify who is harassing them, contact the relevant provider.
-An updated list of contact information can be found here: cyberbullying.us/report.
-Just make sure all evidence is collected beforehand, as they will often irretrievably delete the content.
+An updated list of contact information can be found here: cyberbullying.org/report.

-10. Implement measures to prevent it from reoccurring.
-For example, if your child is being bullied through social media (Facebook, Instagram, Snapchat, Twitter, etc.), set up privacy controls within each platform to block the bully from contacting them, and file a report (see #6).
+10. IMPLEMENT MEASURES TO PREVENT IT FROM REOCCURRING.
+If your child is being bullied through social media (YouTube, Instagram, Snapchat, Twitter, etc.), set up privacy controls within each platform to block the person doing the bullying from contacting them, and file a report (see #6).
 Also encourage them to keep talking to you before small issues flare up into major situations.

-Citation information: Hinduja, S. & Patchin, J. (2015).
+Citation information: Hinduja, S. & Patchin, J. W. (2018).
 What to do when your child is cyberbullied: Top ten tips for parents.
 Cyberbullying Research Center.
 Retrieved [insert date], from https://cyberbullying.org/tips-for-parents-when-your-child-is-cyberbullied.pdf

 Keywords: teens, parents, victim, target, student